 Tony Kushner is an Academy Award Nominated playwright, screenwriter, essayist, and nonfiction author from New York.
-He won the Pulitzer Prize for drama in 1993 for his play Angels in America: A Gay Fantasia on National Themes, and received the National Medal of Arts from Former President Barak Obama.
+He won the Pulitzer Prize for drama in 1993 for his play Angels in America: A Gay Fantasia on National Themes, and received the National Medal of Arts from Former President Barack Obama.
 Other than that he has received numerous awards for his work.
 He wrote the screenplay for the film Lincoln (2012), directed by Steven Spielberg and co-authored Munich in 2005.
 Both films received critical acclaim, and he was nominated for an Academy Award for best Adapted Screenplay.
 He is an advocate for public education and the arts, and is very active in modern politics.
 He is currently working on a nameless play that explores the political landscape of the United States today.

-Ricardo Nazario-Colon is a Puerto Rican poet, language teacher, former Marine, a co-founder of the Affrilachian poets, and the Chief of Diversity Officer for Western Carolina University.
+Ricardo Nazario-Colon is a Puerto Rican poet, language teacher, former Marine, a co-founder of the Affrilachian poets, and the Chief Diversity Officer for Western Carolina University.
 He was born in New York, but moved to the south for school.
 He earned his B.A. at the University of Kentucky in Latin American studies and Spanish Literature, as well an M.A. from Pace University in Spanish Secondary Education.
-His most recent work was Of Jibaros and Hillbillies, published in 2011, connects Puerto Rican roots to the Affrilachian community through narrative poetry.
+His most recent work, Of Jibaros and Hillbillies, published in 2011, connects Puerto Rican roots to the Affrilachian community through narrative poetry.
 He has worked to encourage diversity, leadership, and participation in community groups throughout the Appalachian region of the United States.
 In the past he has also worked to encourage diversity and provide opportunities at Morehead University.

-Frank “X” Walker is a poet from Kentucky.
+Frank X Walker is a poet from Kentucky.
 During his time at the University of Kentucky, he helped co-found the Affrilachian poets, advocating for African American poets and writers in the Appalachian region and helping their voices come through in art.
 He has published 5 collection of poetry and his most recent work About Flight, published in 2015, is a collection of poems that discusses the difficult issue of drug abuse in his community.
 His poetry collection Buffalo Dance: The Journey of York won the 2004 Lillian Smith Book Award.
 In 2016 he was the Poet Laureate of Kentucky, and became the first African American to hold that position.
 He has made it his mission to focus on issues of social justice and representation.

 Crystal Wilkinson is a fiction and nonfiction author from Kentucky who is especially active in the American Feminist and African American literary community.
 Wilkinson lends a strong voice to the group of Affrilacian poets, a community of African American poets from the Appalachian region.
 She has received the 2016 Earnest Gaines Fellowship for Literary Excellence, as well as the Sallie Bingham Award from the Kentucky Foundation for Women.
 She is an advocate for conversation about many issues including mental illness and racism in her community.
 She has been published in The Oxford American, Southern Exposure, African Voices Magazine and many more.
 Her most recent work was The Birds of Opulence, which tackles issues of mental health, especially in the African American Appalachian community.
 She has become an important voice for the representation of African Americans in the South of the United States and offers her own bookstore (Wild Fig Books and Coffee in Lexington) as a platform for conversation on social issues.